Fixing The Most Common Computer Problems

 We’re running a piece in this month’s In Business magazine from the Oxford Times.
-Called ’10 magic tips to keep your computer running smoothly’ it offers five easy things to try when you have a computer issue before you call your IT Support company as well as five things to do regularly to keep your computer happy.
+The piece, called ’10 magic tips to keep your computer running smoothly’.
+It offers five easy things to try when you have a computer issue before you call your IT Support company as well as five things to do regularly to keep your computer happy.

 Five Easy Fixes For Common Computer Issues